Alkali-Metal/disco-plugins/docs/plugins/Tags.md

 </br>

-### Remove
+### List

 This returns a list of all tags you have access to.
-(Both Guild and Global level) Though if you are incapable of running the tag there is an asterisk before it.
+(Both Guild and Global level) Though if you are incapable of running the tag there is an asterisk (`*`) before it.

 > **Syntax:** `{Command Prefix}tag setup`